intermountainneuroimaging/hierarchy-curator/README.md

 Examples of such scripts can be found in the examples [folder](./examples)

 ### Curate Methods
-The Curator Class must defined curate methods for each container type (excluding groups and collections).
+The Curator Class must define curate methods for each container type (excluding groups and collections).
 For each container, the method is called `curate_<container_type>`.
 The method takes the container as an input.